 A delicious hot cacao drink including ceremonial-grade chocolate instructions.
 Raw cacao, your milk of choice, maple syrup, vanilla, and cinnamon is all you need to whip up this tasty, comforting hot drink.
 Ceremonial grade cacao method included.

 Check out my Honey Lavender Syrup recipe for another fragrant hot drink.
 My incredibly fudgy Cherry Brownies and Triple Chocolate Muffins also offer a delicious chocolate fix.

 Cacao (pronounced “ka·kau”) derives from the Theobroma cacao tree.
 Cacao is the raw, unprocessed version of cocoa, making it the purest form of chocolate you can consume.
 Raw cacao is a great source of antioxidants, iron, fiber, and magnesium.

 Ceremonial grade cacao is 100% organic whole bean, criollo nativo cacao (cacao chuncho) from Peru.
 It contains its natural fat, cacao butter, and is minimally processed under low temperatures to retain health benefits.
 This sacred cacao is typically sold in blocks or discs which can then be melted using this recipe.

-Simply substitute raw cacao powder with 40g of ceremonial grade cacao and melt it in your preferred milk.
+To make a hot chocolate using ceremonial-grade cacao, simply substitute raw cacao powder with 40g of ceremonial grade cacao per serving and melt it in your preferred milk.